 Is it really more exciting to stop watching a basketball game to tweet the current score than it is to keep watching the players while the game is in progress?
 Does a dessert taste sweeter when you post a photo of it on Instagram or Pinterest before eating it at a restaurant?
 Letting go of the urge to chronicle fun experiences while we’re having them frees us to enjoy them to the fullest.

 A woman I enjoyed talking to on one tour confessed how much she regretted checking her work email on our bus.
 As a result, she said, she learned of a situation she could do nothing about from afar but that worried her a lot.
 After telling me that she wished she hadn’t checked her email, she spent more than an hour emailing coworkers about the situation, missing all the wondrous scenery we drove through while her eyes were down on her smartphone screen.
 I was tempted to go online to check the news while we drove, but when I saw moss-covered lava fields and striking mountains outside, I was glad to stay offline.

 So what if we miss out on some information as soon as it’s posted online?
 We can choose to be flooded with information that runs across our screens and our minds constantly, or we can choose to spend some time offline reflecting on the information that matters most to us.
 Setting boundaries on how we consume information empowers us to retain it and use it well in our lives.

-By the end of my trip to Iceland, I had learned the beauty of “þetta reddast” and suspected that beautiful attitude of not worrying contributed to Iceland’s spot as one of the world’s happiest nations (#3 on the World Happiness Report for 2017).
+By the end of my trip to Iceland, I had learned the beauty of “þetta reddast” and suspected that beautiful attitude of not worrying contributed to Iceland’s spot as one of the world’s happiest nations, according the World Happiness Report..
 Now that I go offline to fully enjoy a fun experience back home in the United States, I’m certainly happy about it.
 What about you?
 The next time you’re trying to have fun, try setting your computers and mobile devices aside and see what happens.
 You may be surprised by how much fun you’ll have!